gsousaigor/gsousaigor.github.io/README.md

 ## Portfolio

-I am an IT Support Analyst with more than 10 years of experience and a programming student.
+I am an Senior IT Support Analyst with more than 10 years of experience and a programming student.

 ---